ToniWonKanobi/theoveranalyzed.net/posts/2015/3/2/becoming-steve-jobs-by-brent-schlender-and-rick-tetzeli.md

-@@ Title=Becoming Steve Jobs By Brent Schlender And Rick Tetzeli
+@@ Title=Becoming Steve Jobs by Brent Schlender and Rick Tetzeli
 @@ Date=2015-03-02 15:35
 @@ Link=http://becomingstevejobs.com/
-@@ Description=If John Gruber enjoyed it, I likely will too.
+@@ Description=Let's see if this one is better than Isaacson's.
-@@ Tags=Steve Jobs, recommendations, books, Apple, history, culture
+@@ Tags=Steve Jobs, books, Apple, history, culture, Brent Schlender, Rick Tetzeli

 Insta-[preorder][amazon].